 The allowance for credit losses reflects the Company's best estimate of expected losses inherent in the accounts receivable balances.
 Management provides an allowance for credit losses based on the Company's historical losses, specific customer circumstances, and general economic conditions.
 Periodically, management reviews accounts receivable and adjusts the allowance based on current circumstances and charges off uncollectible receivables when all attempts to collect have been exhausted and the prospects for recovery are remote.
 Recoveries are recognized when they are received.
-Actual collection losses may differ from our estimates and could be material to our condensed consolidated financial position, results of operations, and cash flows.
+Actual collection losses may differ from our estimates and could be material to our consolidated financial position, results of operations, and cash flows.

 Inventory - Raw construction materials (primarily shipping containers and fabrication materials) are valued at the lower of cost (first-in, first-out method) or net realizable value.
 Finished goods and work-in-process inventories are valued at the lower of cost or net realizable value, using the specific identification method.
 Medical equipment and COVID-19 test and testing supplies are valued at the lower of cost, (first-in, first-out method) or net realizable value.
-As of March 31, 2021 there was inventory of \$4,429 for construction materials, and \$929,650 of medical equipment and COVID-19 test and testing supplies.
-As of December 31, 2020 there was inventory of \$4,429 for construction materials, and \$773,715 of medical equipment and COVID-19 test and testing supplies.
+As of March 31, 2022 there was inventory of \$336,586 for construction materials, and \$717,756 of medical equipment and COVID-19 test and testing supplies.
+As of December 31, 2021 there was inventory of \$516,731 for construction materials, and \$757,094 of medical equipment and COVID-19 test and testing supplies.

 Goodwill - The Company performs its impairment test of goodwill at the reporting unit level each fiscal year, or more frequently if events or circumstances change that would more likely than not reduce the fair value of its reporting unit below its carrying values.
 The Company performs a goodwill impairment test by comparing the fair value of the reporting unit with its carrying value and recognizes an impairment charge for the amount by which the carrying value exceeds the fair value, not to exceed the total amount of goodwill.
 The amount by which the carrying value of the goodwill exceeds its implied fair value, if any, is recognized as an impairment loss.
-The Company's evaluation of goodwill completed during the year ended December 31, 2019 resulted in impairment loss of \$2,938,653, which represents the total goodwill impairment loss to date.
-The impairment loss was due to a deterioration in the Company's estimated future cash flows.
-There were no impairments during the year ended December 31, 2020 or the three months ended March 31, 2021.
+There were no impairments during the three months ended March 31, 2022 or 2021.
 The Company has taken the recent COVID-19 pandemic into consideration when determining impairment.

 Intangible assets - Intangible assets consist of \$2,766,000 of proprietary knowledge and technology, which is being amortized over 20 years.
 In addition, \$97,164 of trademarks, and \$47,800 of website costs are being amortized over 5 years.
-The Company evaluated intangible assets for impairment during the year ended December 31, 2020, and determined that there were no impairment losses.
-There was no impairment during the three months ended March 31, 2021.
-The accumulated amortization as of March 31, 2021 and 2020 was \$690,262 and \$1,650,595, respectively.
-The amortization expense for the three months ended March 31, 2021 and 2020 was \$40,407 and \$36,280, respectively.
+The Company evaluated intangible assets for impairment during the year ended December 31, 2021, and determined that there were no impairment losses.
+There was no impairment during the three months ended March 31, 2022.
+The accumulated amortization as of March 31, 2022 and 2021 was \$857,554 and \$690,262, respectively.
+The amortization expense for the three months ended March 31, 2022 and 2021 was \$41,823 and \$40,407, respectively.
 The estimated amortization expense for the successive five years is as follows:

 For the year ending December 31,:

-2021 \$ 125,470

-2022 162,970
+2022 \$ 121,147

 2023 161,176

 2024 160,469

-2025 157,051
+2025 157,052

+2026 139,716

-Thereafter 1,453,566
+Thereafter 1,313,850

-\$ 2,220,702
+\$ 2,053,410